loopbackio/loopback-next/SPIKE.md

+# Run LB3 tests from LB4 when LB3 is mounted on the LB4 app

 Since LoopBack 4 offers a way to mount LoopBack 3 applications on a LoopBack 4 project with the use of [`@loopback/booter-lb3app`](https://github.com/strongloop/loopback-next/tree/master/packages/booter-lb3app),